Skip to main content

 National averages are a starting point.
 Your return depends on your local market.

-St. Petersburg’s median home sale price is approximately $403,000 (2025 data), with prices appreciating 3–5% annually.
-Three-bedroom homes — the core of kitchen remodel demand — are up 10.5% year over year.
-That appreciation matters because a kitchen remodel today is worth more next year purely from market growth.
+St. Petersburg’s median home sale price has held in the low $400,000s through 2025-2026 (per Stellar MLS / Zillow market data), with prices appreciating in the 3–5% annual range typical of post-2024 Florida coastal-metro markets.
+Three-bedroom homes — the core of kitchen remodel demand — have run ahead of that range over the past 12 months.
+That appreciation matters because a kitchen remodel today is worth more next year purely from market growth, in Pinellas County and across the Tampa Bay region.

 Here’s where St. Pete gets different from the national data: